Newton, Cooper tops at VaARNG Best Warrior Competition

 |0

-This work, Newton, Cooper tops at VaARNG Best Warrior Competition [Image 3 of 3], by A.J.
-Coyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Newton, Cooper tops at VaARNG Best Warrior Competition, by Mike Vrabel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.